ly2dst/DWT-ConvNet/README.md

     All the functions such as loading dataset, 2-demension wavelet transaction and multiscale convolution have been generated into the python files.
 By running train.py model can be built in convenience and efficiency.
     The structure of hyperspectral files are as shown in the picture, which contains a description file with extension of".hdr" and data file with extension of ".cube".
 <img width="651" alt="image" src="https://github.com/user-attachments/assets/71119618-2f7a-4bb3-9582-02b7d28a3a7b">
-    The hdr file descripts the detailed information of hyperspectral data, including the number of rows and columes, number of bands, the data type, endianness, pixel arrangement and the involved wavelengths
+    The hdr file descripts the detailed information of hyperspectral data, including the number of rows and columes, number of bands, the data type, endianness, pixel arrangement and the involved wavelengths\n
     <img width="438" alt="image" src="https://github.com/user-attachments/assets/91a4f306-b30f-4089-8ed6-b145380c441e">